2019’s Best Cable Modem/Router Combos

 What to Look for in Cable Modem/Routers

-If you’re looking for a cable modem/router combo, it’s probably because you like to simplify.
+If you’re looking for the best cable modem/router combo, it’s probably because you like to simplify.
 You don’t want two devices when one will do the job.
 So, why complicate the process with tons of garbled numbers and letters?

 We get you.
 It’s time to demystify all the tech specs.